IrosTheBeggar/mStream/README.md

 * POST: /db/album-songs - Find all songs for a given album
 	* PARAM: album - name of album
 	* RETURN: JSON array of all songs
+* GET: /db/recursive-scan - Scans all files and adds metadata to the DB
+	* WARNING: This is an expensive operation and will make using webapp slow
+	* RETURN: Message of successful kickoff
 * GET: /db/status
 	* WIP

 ## TODO

 - GET request to jump to playlist or directory
 - Look into taglib for id3 info
-- Add support for MySQL DB
+- Recursive Directory Downloading
 - SSL support
-- Fix column header position
+- Save scroll position